steph-xue/Cuisinable/README.md

   * Sulfite
   * Tree Nut
   * Wheat
+* Cuisine preferences, where users can select a preferred cuisine (e.g., Chinese, Italian) to tailor the recipes even further.

-* Once food intolerances are selected, filter by various cuisines:
+* Filter by these various cuisines:
   * American
   * Caribbean
   * Chinese